mutenMax/Linux/README.md

 Tomcat – Mutual authentication over SSL

-Steps to enable HTTPS and mutual authentication
+Steps to enable HTTPS in Tomcat and Configure Mutual authentication